Urban Planning Courses

 UP204: Chicago: Planning and Urban Life

-This course provides a broad introduction to social science theories and analysis methods, and uses the City of Chicago as a semester-long case study to examine how people, communities, and governments plan a city.
+Provides a broad introduction to social science theories and analysis methods, and uses the City of Chicago as a semester-long case study to examine how people, communities, and governments plan a city.
 Draws upon theories and methods of several social science disciplines including economics, geography, political science, anthropology, and sociology.
 Balances themes and concepts from the assigned readings with discussion of Chicago-specific case studies and hands-on application of fundamental analysis techniques.

 UP205: Ecology & Environmental Sustainability